ConferenceDemos/icassp23/README.md

 In the ablation experiments of discriminators, we retrain our model with one of the discriminators disabled.
 The experiments are performed under the same settings and configurations as before.
 As can be observed in Table , the MCD scores of the generated results for almost all categories decreased to various extents after removing any of the discriminators.
 On average, the impact of removing the Temporal Domain Alignment Discriminator is more significant than that of removing the Multi-window Mel Discriminator.
-Due to the fact that the mel-spectrogram compresses the high-frequency components to some extent, some of the categories with high-frequency information content, such as \textit{Fireworks}, \textit{Gun}, and \textit{Hammer}, do not have significant differences in the scores obtained after removing the mel discriminator.
+Due to the fact that the mel-spectrogram compresses the high-frequency components to some extent, some of the categories with high-frequency information content, such as _Fireworks_, _Gun_, and _Hammer_, do not have significant differences in the scores obtained after removing the mel discriminator.

 #### Results Using Different Length Audio